 - Plant 1st rows of carrots & beets

-- Make sure asparagus beds are clean – cover with layer of compost to be ready for producing
+- Make sure asparagus beds are clean – cut brown foliage back (if haven’t yet) and cover with layer of compost to prepare for new growth

-- Do any garden clean-up if needed – cutting dead growth, etc.
+- Do any garden clean-up needed – cutting dead growth, etc.

 - Get aggressive with weeding before the weeds become established

 - Start applying newspaper and mulch to beds as they are weeded

 - Continue working on pruning and dividing perennials as needed